 When we need to recharge our batteries, The Farm at Al Barari beckons.
 Here, on the breezy patio overlooking lush gardens and bubbling ponds, linger over an exceptional Arabic breakfast of foul mefames, labneh, grilled halloumi, eggs to your liking and pillowy pita bread.

-The Farm, Al Barari, daily 8am to 10pm. thefarmdubai.ae
+The Farm, Al Barari, breakfast served daily 8am to 12pm. thefarmdubai.ae

 This perennially popular JLT cafe offers a trio of açai bowls (Dhs40).
 There’s the classic combo with granola, berries and banana, the nutty professor with cacao nibs, roasted peanuts and chia, and the hello from Hawaii adorned with tropical fruits.
 For an açai fix straight to your door, order from sister project Açai and the Tribe on Deliveroo.

-Friends Avenue, Fortune Executive Tower, Cluster T, JLT, breakfast daily 8am to 3pm. friendsavenue.ae
+Friends Avenue, JLT; Al Thanya; Motor City, breakfast daily 7am to 3pm. friendsavenue.ae

 Jones the Grocer